Norfolk Association of Local Councils

-Alongside the support from National Association of Local Councils, and our colleagues in our neighbouring County Associations, we work with a network of specialist practitioners to build on the services that the team (Russell, Gabbie, Helen, Maddy and Sarah) provide.
+Alongside the support from National Association of Local Councils, and our colleagues in our neighbouring County Associations, we work with a network of specialist practitioners to build on the services that the team (Russell, Gabbie, Helen, Dan and Sarah) provide.
 These practitioners include:

-- Chris Moses, Personnel Advice and Solutions Ltd, for HR advice (link to website)
+- Chris Moses, Personnel Advice and Solutions Ltd, for HR advice

 - Steve Parkinson, for VAT and accounting

 - Birketts and other local solicitors, ensuring specialisms across many areas.

 - Charlotte Stannard, for charity governance

 - Alan Fairchild, for general parish/ town council advice, and particularly for cemeteries and burials matters

 - Phil Brown 'Norfolk's Data Protection Mardler' for information security

 - Ross Bullard, Came & Co Insurance Ltd, for risk management and insurance